-The SCF step which starts the GR-Pulay, the RMM-DIIS, the Kerker, and the RMM-DIISK methods is specified by the keyword 'scf.Mixing.StartPulay'.
+The SCF step which starts the GR-Pulay, the RMM-DIIS, the Kerker, the RMM-DIISK, and the RMM-DIISH methods is specified by the keyword 'scf.Mixing.StartPulay'.
 The SCF steps before starting these Pulay-type methods are then performed by the simple or Kerker mixing methods.
 The default is 6.